tlowdermilk/customermodel/README.md

 - `uxTableProductCapabilities` - Product cell mappings
 - `uxTableProductMetadata` - Product display names

+### 2. File-Based Storage (Manual)
+You can export and import all scenario data to/from a JSON file:

+**Export Data**:
+- Click the "Export Data" button in the Data Management section
+- A `ux-table-data.json` file will be downloaded
+- This file contains all your customizations: presets, scenarios, workflows, and product mappings
+- Share this file with team members or store it for backup

+**Import Data**:
+- Click the "Import Data" button
+- Select a previously exported `ux-table-data.json` file
+- All data will be loaded and displayed immediately
+- A backup of current data is automatically created before import

+**Create Backup**:
+- Click "Create Backup" to save a snapshot of current data
+- Backups are stored in localStorage with timestamps
+- Up to 5 most recent backups are kept

+**Restore Backup**:
+- Click "Restore Backup" to view and restore from previous backups
+- Select from a list of dated backups
+- Current data will be replaced with the selected backup

 **Important Notes**:
-- Data persists per browser/device
+- localStorage data persists per browser/device
 - Clearing browser data will reset to defaults
+- File-based storage allows cross-browser and cross-device sharing
-- Changes are saved automatically when you click "Exit" in edit mode
+- Changes are saved automatically to localStorage when you click "Exit" in edit mode
-- No server-side storage - all data is local
 - Scenarios are associated with presets using composite keys (e.g., "enterprise-maintainer:prototyping")
+- The application loads from localStorage on startup; use Import to load from a file

 ## Customization